Skip to main content

 In page 24, line 33, after “Minister” to insert “reasonably”.

-This amendment again seeks to put an extra requirement on the Minister in terms of requiring a relevant provider or vendor to treat as confidential the existence of the contents of the measure, in circumstances where the Minister considers the disclosure of the measures imposed by the notice would be contrary to the interests of national security or public order.
+This amendment again seeks to put an extra requirement on the Minister to require a relevant provider or vendor to treat as confidential the existence of the contents of the measure, in circumstances where the Minister considers the disclosure of the measures imposed by the notice would be contrary to the interests of national security or public order.
 The Minister of State will be aware that in that same section we both now have matching amendments regarding the deletion of the phrase "or public order".
 One of my concerns was that I felt this was too low a bar for such a requirement on confidentiality, so I tried to delete that and we are going to come to the Minister of State's amendment that deletes that shortly as well.
 I welcome the removal of the public order provision but the other constraint I had suggested for that area was that the Minister should "reasonably" consider a matter.
 It is a very usual thing in legislation to put in a requirement for reasonableness in terms of the consideration.
 Making the decision on the requirement for confidentiality should be clearly based not solely on an opinion but on a reasonable opinion and one which could stand up to a test of reason.
 That is where I have inserted the phrase "where the Minister reasonably considers" rather than having the Minister say this is his or her feeling on this.
 It is a small thing but we are dealing with significant constraints on normal practice given the introduction of confidentiality requirements and the introduction of secrecy and respect.
 We will come later to court proceedings.
-That is why I am trying to make sure the bar is higher.
+That is why I am trying to ensure the bar is higher.
 I appreciate that the Minister of State has taken on board my concerns regarding amendments Nos.
 36 and 37 but amendment No. 35 is in the same spirit.

 I am opposing this amendment.
 There are a number of steps in Part 3 involving decision-making by the Minister in the interests of national security.
 The Minister may assess at any time the likelihood of a vendor being subjected to interference by a third country and during that assessment he or she may consult with such appropriate persons or request any person to provide information.
 Following this, if necessary to control risks to the security of electronic communications networks or services, which may affect national security, he or she can issue a notice that states this very reason.
 If consultation would be contrary to the interests of national security, he or she must state the reasons for this.
 The same pattern and logic of decision-making in national security applies in section 26 with regard to keeping the existence or contents of the measure confidential.
-Part 3 of the Bill strikes an appropriate balance between the need to protect the confidentiality of information relating to the security of the State on the one hand and on the other hand the right of an appellant to have access to the courts and to fair procedures.
+Part 3 of the Bill strikes an appropriate balance between the need to protect the confidentiality of information relating to the security of the State on the one hand, and on the other hand the right of an appellant to have access to the courts and to fair procedures.
 As such, the amendment is unnecessary.
 Reasonableness is implicit in all decisions and considerations of the Minister.

 I do not know if all decisions of all Ministers can claim to have implicit reasonableness in everything they do.
 We are moving towards a dangerous papal-infallibility-style approach if we believe that.
 Nonetheless, in acknowledgement of the fact that the Government has narrowed the scope in which this discretion may be applied to only issues of national security, I am not going to press the amendment.